nshutinicolas/paypack-ios/README.md

 let configs = Configs(clientId: "client_id", clientSecret: "client_secret")
 let paypack = Paypack(configs: config, environment: .dev)
 ```
-> Note: By default, the environment is `development`, you may change to `production`.
+> Note: By default, the environment is `development`, you may change to `production` depending on your env.

 ### CashIn Request